tk-1118/stk-kilocode/apps/kilocode-docs/docs/features/custom-modes.md

 ### Project Modes (`.kilocodemodes`)

 - No automatic startup migration occurs for project-specific files
-- Kilo Code can read `.kilocodemodes` files in either YAML or JSON format
+- HN Code can read `.kilocodemodes` files in either YAML or JSON format
 - When editing through the UI, JSON files will be converted to YAML format
 - For manual conversion, you can ask Kilo to help reformat configurations